olili27/olili27/README.md

 - 👋 Hi, I’m Timothy Olili
-- 👀 I’m interested in learning, unlearning and relearning technologies that assemble me for fullstack web development.
+- 👀 I’m interested in learning, unlearning and relearning technologies that assemble me for backend web development.
-- 🌱 I’m currently learning the technologies for front-end development, in particular, Next.js, and Tailwind CSS.
 - 💞️ I’m looking to collaborate on any projects that are in line with my tech-stack or can introduce me to new challenges of similar-related technologies in the realm of web development.
 - 📫 How to reach me ->
 e-mail: timmolili27@gmail.com